IUCN-UK/iucnredlistrb/README.md

 ### Population Trends

-To get a list of all Population Trends
+To retrieve a list of all Population Trends
 ```
 response = client.population_trends.list
 response